-The Sunday, Monday, and Tuesday before Ash Wednesday, revelers take to the streets in costumes, carrying long-handled umbrellas in bright prints and colors to dance and sing to the music of brass bands and orchestras.
+During the festivities, revelers take to the streets in costumes, carrying long-handled umbrellas in bright prints and colors to dance and sing to the music of brass bands and orchestras.
 Unsurprisingly, the most popular costume is that of a fisherman with a traditional yellow coat.

 During the three days of festivities, massive 20-foot-tall puppets called reuzes are carried around town and are sometimes married in entertaining ceremonies (to return in later years with children).
 Looking for something traditional to eat?
 Head to the City Hall around 5 p.m. on Shrove Tuesday, when over 1,000 pounds of smoked herring are thrown down into the crowds from the building’s balcony—carefully wrapped, of course.
 Just don’t be surprised if you have to elbow through the crowd to catch some fish and fight to keep it.

 Wax Masks and World Heritage